opensvc/multipath-tools/tests/README.md

 loss.
 However, the user needs to specify a device to be used.
 Set the environment variable `DIO_TEST_DEV` to the path of the device.
-Alternatively, create a file `directio_test_dev` under the `tests` directory containting a single line that sets this environment variable in Bourne Shell syntax, like this:
+Alternatively, create a file `directio_test_dev` under the `tests` directory containing a single line that sets this environment variable in Bourne Shell syntax, like this:

     DIO_TEST_DEV=/dev/sdc3